smcclab/nime25/submissions.md

 All NIME submissions involve a PDF document using one of our [templates](https://github.com/NIME-conference/nime-template).

-**Updates to the NIME template for 2025 will be released by 4 December, 2024**

 The template you use should depends on the type of submission you are making:

 | Track    | Template | Columns | Anonymised?     |